wp-plugins/cpo-widgets/readme.txt

 == Installation ==

+= Installing Through The WordPress Admin =

+1. Download the ZIP file
+2. In your WordPress admin area, go to Plugins > Add Plugin, and select Upload Plugin
+3. Upload the ZIP file and installation will commence
+4. Activate the plugin through the 'Plugins' menu in WordPress
+5. Make sure to check the **Settings > CPO Shortcodes** page before using it right away!
+6. You are now ready to use the shortcodes from the WordPress Visual Editor

+= Installing Through FTP =

+1. Download the ZIP file and unpack it
-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+2. Upload the entire **cpo-shortcodes** to the **/wp-content/plugins/** directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
+4. Make sure to check the **Settings > CPO Shortcodes** page before using it right away!
-3. You are now ready to use the shortcodes from the WordPress Visual Editor
+5. You are now ready to use the shortcodes from the WordPress Visual Editor

 == Frequently Asked Questions ==